just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Algorithm-Basics.rst

     </tr>
     </tbody></table>
     <h3>Algorithms: Solving a Maze</h3>
     <p>The problem below is similar to a type of AP CSP exam question.
-Consider a robot that can follow the simple sequence commands below:
+Consider a robot that can follow the simple <span class="hover vocab yui-wk-div" data-id='sequence'>sequence</span> commands below:
      </p><ul>
     <li> <b>MOVE_FORWARD</b> : The robot moves 1 square forward in the direction it is facing.
       </li><li> <b> ROTATE_RIGHT </b>: The robot turns right 90 degrees, staying in the same square but facing right.